 “Let Her Go” Lyrics Meaning (Passenger)

-โ€œLet Her Goโ€ by Passenger came out in 2012 as a single from his album All the Little Lights.
-The song’s meaning centers on loss, regret, and how we often realize the value of something only after itโ€™s gone.
-It blends raw feelings with simple language, giving a close-up look at the pain of letting go and the slow process of understanding what that loss really means.
+“Let Her Go” by Passenger is a folk-rock song about loss, regret, and how we often realize the value of something only after it’s gone.
+It gives a close-up look at the pain of letting go and the slow process of understanding what that loss really means.

-“Let Her Go” Lyrics Meaning: Line by Line
+“Let Her Go” Meaning: Line by Line

 Chorus: Realizing Too Late